Who we are

 From 1984 until 1990, he worked in the banking sector where he was involved in project financing of oil and mining businesses.
 In 1990, Mr. Heppenstall was a founding director and shareholder of Sceptre Management Limited.

 Mr. Heppenstall has worked with public companies associated with the Lundin family since 1993.
 In 1998 he was appointed Finance Director of Lundin Oil AB.
-Following the acquisition of Lundin Oil by Talisman Energy in 2001, Lundin Petroleum was formed and he was appointed President & Chief Executive Officer in 2002 until he stood down in 2015.
+Following the acquisition of Lundin Oil by Talisman Energy in 2001, Lundin Petroleum was formed and he was President & Chief Executive Officer from 2002 until 2015.

 Mr. Heppenstall is considered independent for the purposes of National Instrument 58-101.

-Chairman of the Compensation Committee and a member of the Audit Committee.
+Chairman of the Compensation Committee and of the Nominating and Corporate Governance Committee, and a member of the Audit Committee.

 Donald Charter became the Chairman of the Board of Directors of IAMGOLD Corporation on May 11, 2015.
 An experienced corporate director, he serves on four public company boards, which, in addition to IAMGOLD, include Lundin Mining, Dream Office REIT and Adriana Resources.
 Mr. Charter has extensive senior executive leadership experience, most recently, as President and CEO of Corsa Coal, a public metallurgical coal company with operations in the US that he successfully built from a non-operating startup to an established domestic and international supplier of US low vol metallurgical coal.
 Mr. Charter’s business experience includes financial services, mining (precious metals, base metals, iron ore, coal) and real estate.